 1 tablespoon capers, coarsely chopped

-2 tablespoons Pickled Fresh Cucumbers (recipe above), finely chopped
+2 tablespoons Fresh Pickled Cucumbers or store-bought dill pickles, finely chopped

-Heat grill.
-Grill hotdogs over medium heat until heated through and nicely browned, about 5-7 minutes.
+- Heat grill.
+Grill hot dogs over medium heat until heated through and nicely browned, about 7-10 minutes

-Place one hot dog inside of each bun.
-Spoon remoulade over the length of the hot dog, followed by pickled cucumbers and a sprinkle of crispy shallots.
+- Place one hot dog inside of each bun.
+Spoon Danish Remoulade over the length of the hot dog, followed by pickled cucumbers and a sprinkle of crispy shallots.
 Serve immediately.